Atcold/Unix-dot-files/README.md

 ## MacOS

-In order to customise your *Terminal* (or *TotalTerminal*) application, you can simply import the file `Mac-Terminal/Pastel.terminal` and set it as default.
+In order to customise your *Terminal* application, you can simply import the file `Mac-Terminal/Monokai.terminal` and set it as default.

 # Substituting <kbd>Caps Lock</kbd> with <kbd>Ctrl</kbd>